 - Program is available to income-eligible applicants that have not owned a home within the last three years prior to applying for the program - A minimum 1% down payment is required from the borrower(s).
 City will accept seller's credit or gifted funds as the down payment.
-If gifted, the borrower(s) must provide a letter. - City will loan up to 50% of the home's purchase price, and cannot exceed the amount of the first mortgage. - Home purchase price cannot exceed \$302,000 (HOME-funded loans only). - 3% simple interest with payments deferred for 30 years - First and second mortgage loans cannot exceed 100% of the property's appraised value - Married applicants are required to apply jointly on both mortgage loan applications - Income requirements are based on total household size and cannot exceed 80% area median income as published by the U.S. Department of Housing & Urban Development (HUD) - Income and assets will be verified for all household members as required by HUD - The City will first verify income prior to incurring any fees to the borrower(s)
+If gifted, the borrower(s) must provide a letter. - City will loan up to \$75,000, or 49% of the home's purchase price, whichever is less. - Home purchase price cannot exceed \$228,000 (HOME-funded loans only). - 3% simple interest with payments deferred for 30 years - First and second mortgage loans cannot exceed 100% of the property's appraised value - Married applicants are required to apply jointly on both mortgage loan applications - Income requirements are based on total household size and cannot exceed 80% area median income as published by the U.S. Department of Housing & Urban Development (HUD) - Income and assets will be verified for all household members as required by HUD - The City will first verify income prior to incurring any fees to the borrower(s)